JAY9039/JAY9039/README.md

 <img align="right" alt="Coding" width="300" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

 ## 🤖 About Me & My Works 🚀 !!
-- 🧐 I'm passionate about new technologies 😎
+- 🧐 I'm passionate about new technologies. 😎
-- 🔭 I’m currently working on some cool Projects 😉
+- 🔭 I’m currently working as a Software Developer. 💻
-- 🌱 I’m currently learning Full stack Web Development and Docker 💻
+- 🌱 I just want to keep working hard until I get what I want.
+Trust me I want alot.
-- 🥅 2022 Goals: Landing an Internship and putting myself out there and connect with as many people as I can.
+- 🥅 2023 Goals: To connect with as many people as I can and start playing soccer again.
-- ⚡ Fun fact: I love to Listing to Hip-Hop music, play FPS shoters and Outdoor games like Football and Badminton.
+- ⚡ Fun fact: I love to Listing to Rap music, play FPS shoters and Outdoor games like Football and Badminton.
 - 📫 How to reach me Mailtojaysharma@gmail.com

 ### Languages and Tools: